DCC-EX/dcc-ex.github.io/docs/get-started/index.rst

 You'll also need something to control your trains.
 Because there are several options, we will discuss this following setup of the system.

-See this `Shopping list <../reference/hardware/shopping-list.html>`_ for everything you need organized for you in one place.
+See this `Shopping list <../reference/hardware/shopping-list.html>`_ for everything you need, organized for you in one place.

 I'm Ready!
 -----------

-Click the "next" button below to choose your path and then move ahead to how to assemble your Command Station.
+Click the "next" button below to choose your path, and then move ahead to how to assemble your Command Station.

 .. toctree::
     :hidden: